sergiocampama/Launchpad/README.md

 ### MSPGCC install instructions

 This was tested on a new install of Ubuntu Server 11.04 64 bits.
 It's a server because I run it on a VMWare Virtual Machine, and I only connect to it via `ssh` and Mac's 'Connect to...' system.
-So basically I develop on the comfort of my mac, while having Ubuntu's flexibility for compiling
+So basically I develop on the comfort of my mac, while having Ubuntu's flexibility for compiling.

+This are the instructions for building MSPGCC 3, not 4, which is apparently a little more advanced, but this works for me, so this is what I use.
+If it works, don't fix it.

 ####gcc-3.4 installation